VasilisNikiforidis/Student-Performance-Prediction/data/README.md

-The data used by the model
+## The data used by the model.

+### The "updated" data set in the one called "original" in the paper.